PHX2600/The-Archive/forum/General Discussion/1306 - Thinking out loud.md

 QR code rather than bar code on flyers, please.

-I guess it'll have to say &quot;see web site for meeting location&quot; since there's no new &quot;regular&quot; meeting spot (yet).
+I guess it'll have to say "see web site for meeting location" since there's no new "regular" meeting spot (yet).

 --------------------------------------------------------------------------------